How to change SYS password on ExaCC Gen 2

-- SYS credential stored in DB wallet (keystore)
+- SYS credential stored in DB wallet (Keystore)

 - (optional but highly recommended) TDE wallet password

 The admin password provided during database provision applies to both user SYS and TDE wallet.
 Though they could be different, we highly recommend changing the wallet password at the same time.
-This will reduce a lot of confusions in the future, and plus, there is one less password to maintain.
+This will reduce a lot of confusion in the future, and plus, there is one less password to maintain.